 18. A gazebo for country outdoor kitchen

 A log gazebo can set a country tone to an outdoor kitchen area.

-Log gazebos are long-lasting solutions, that not only work well with the style, but also protect appliances and guests from elements.
-Installing a gazebo enables hanging chandeliers, that also work well with the style.
+Log gazebos are long-lasting solutions that work well with style and protect appliances and guests from elements.
+Installing a gazebo enables hanging chandeliers, which also work well with style.

 19. Lighting for a country outdoor kitchen